Moringa For Weight Loss: Fight The Fat Now!

 Has Anti-Obesity Action

 It is actually possible to lose weight with moringa if we go by this 2014 study.
 The weight-loss potential of moringa or moringa oleifera leaves was examined on rats with high-fat-diet-induced obesity.
-After 49 days of treatment with moringa leaves extract, the rats showed significant change in their body weight, organ weight and cholesterol levels.
+After 49 days of treatment with moringa leaves extract, the rats showed a significant change in their body weight, organ weight, and cholesterol levels.
 Their body temperatures also increased, proving a thermogenic effect of the extract, which is helpful in increasing the body’s metabolic rate.2

 Obese and overweight individuals often report high cholesterol levels.
 It’s a vicious cycle –high cholesterol leads to obesity and obesity leads to high cholesterol.
 According to a study, the crude leaf extract of moringa showed cholesterol-lowering activity.
-Consumption of the extract along with a high-fat diet decreased the high-fat-diet-induced increases in serum, liver and kidney-cholesterol levels by 14.35 percent, 6.40 percent and 11.09 percent respectively.3
+Consumption of the extract along with a high-fat diet decreased the high-fat-diet-induced increases in serum, liver and kidney-cholesterol levels by 14.35 percent, 6.40 percent, and 11.09 percent respectively.3

 Keeps Blood Sugar in Check – And Your Waistline, Too!